Selman Selmanagić: Biography

 Selmanagić was born in Srebrenica in eastern Bosnia, then administered by Austria-Hungary, and grew up from 1918 on in the Kingdom of Yugoslavia.
 After an apprenticeship as a carpenter and his journeyman's examination, Selmanagić first worked as a carpenter in the wagon factory in Sarajevo in 1923-24 and in 1925, after a one-year visit to the Ljubljana School of Crafts, made his master's job as a construction and furniture carpenter.
 This was followed in 1925/26 his military service.
 Back in his hometown Srebrenica, he worked from 1926 to 1929 as a carpenter.

-Following his great interest in architecture, he began studying at the Bauhaus in 1929, graduating in 1932 with the Bauhaus Diploma No. 100, signed by Ludwig Mies van der Rohe and Ludwig Hilberseimer.
+Following his great interest in architecture, Selmanagić joined the Bauhaus as the only student from Bosnia, somewhat by chance: during a train journey to Germany, an engineer he met suggested that he should enroll in the school.
+The Bauhaus, founded in Weimar in 1919, was by the late 1920s a revolutionary center for modernist art, design, and architecture, emphasizing the integration of craft, technology, and social purpose.
+It attracted avant-garde artists and architects from across Europe and encouraged experimentation, interdisciplinary work, and social engagement in design.
+Selmanagić began studying there in 1929, immersing himself in this dynamic environment, and graduated in 1932 with Bauhaus Diploma No. 100, signed by Ludwig Mies van der Rohe and Ludwig Hilberseimer.
 By 1931 Selmanagić was not only a rising star in architecture, but also a member of the German Communist Party.

 Like many of his teachers and colleagues at Bauhaus, Selmanagić left Germany with the Nazi seizure of power in 1933.
 To gain experience, he worked until 1939 in numerous architectural firms throughout Europe and the Middle East: 1933/35 Istanbul, 1935 Jaffa, 1935-38 Jerusalem, first as a freelancer with Richard Kauffmann, later as an independent architect.
 Study trips led him in 1935/36, among others, to Turkey, to Egypt and 1938 to Italy.

 Writing to a friend in late 1930s, Selmanagić described his strange position as a Communist & Muslim architect in an increasingly divided land, having Arabs and Jews as competing clients.
 "I saw that [belonging] depends on outer form.
 If I wear a fez they think I'm Muslim; if I don't, they don't..
 I reject all theories of races & religions, as I know this just stems from general capitalist developments..
 But to live, I had to play their theater despite my views".